nootherday/mapbox-android-sdk-legacy/QUICKSTART.md

 this.setContentView(mapView);
 ```

-**Warning: Markers and polygons that exist as part of your Mapbox-hosted map will not automatically draw.** See the following sections for how to manually add these features.
+**Note: Markers and polygons that exist as part of your Mapbox-hosted map will not automatically draw.**  Please see the following sections for how to add these features programatically.

 ### Overlays